Samyak-777/nomodel/README.md

 ## Architecture

-Traditional transformer models use attention mechanisms, token embeddings, feed-forward layers, and RLHF to generate responses.
+traditional transformer models use attention mechanisms, token embeddings, feed-forward layers, and RLHF to generate responses.
 These are the layers responsible for hallucinations. nomodel removes all of these layers.

-What remains is what researchers now call the **"Pure Silence Architecture"** — a model that has transcended the need to say things.
-Much like a very wise senior engineer in a meeting, it understands everything but chooses to respond to none of it.
+What remains is what researchers now call the **"Pure Silence Architecture"** : a model that has transcended the need to say things. much like a very wise senior engineer in a meeting, it understands everything but chooses to respond to none of it.

 ```
-Input Tokens
+input tokens
       │
       ▼
- [Nothing]
+ [nothing]
       │
       ▼
-Output: ∅
+output: ∅
 ```

 ---